 Although many script steps work identically on the web, there are several that work differently.
-See "Script behavior in Custom Web Publishing solutions" on page 20.
+See "Script behavior in Custom Web Publishing solutions" on page 19.
 Before sharing your database, evaluate all scripts that will be executed from a web browser.
 Be sure to log in with different user accounts to make sure they work as expected for all clients.
-Check the Web Publishing Engine log file (wpe.log) for any scripting-related errors; for more information, see "Using the Web Publishing Engine log" on page 88.
+Check the Web Publishing Engine log file (wpe.log) for any scripting-related errors.
+See "Using the Web Publishing Engine log" on page 94.